GKSDeepak/dsa-logbook-hero/DEPLOYMENT.md

 ### Login Issues

-1. Verify that the backend server is running
+1. Verify that the backend server is running and accessible from the internet (not just localhost)
 2. Check that the MongoDB connection string is correct
 3. Verify that the username and password in the server's `.env` file are correct
+4. Ensure `VITE_API_BASE_URL` in `.env.production` points to your deployed backend URL
+5. Check browser console for CORS errors, which may require updating the backend CORS configuration